About This Chapter

 41. Nuclear Energy Examples: Lesson for Kids

 Nuclear energy is a powerful type of energy that involves atoms.
-Continue reading to explore how powerful changes in atoms create nuclear energy, and learn about some interesting examples of nuclear energy that help you to survive.
+Explore how powerful changes in atoms create nuclear energy, and learn about some interesting examples of nuclear energy that help you to survive.

 42. Sound Energy: Lesson for Kids